SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: SituFont System Design and Implementation

-Building on the insights gained from our formative and exploratory study, we developed SituFont—an intelligent font adaptation system designed using the "perception" - "model" - "adaptation" framework \cite{tigwell2019addressing}.
-In the sections below, we outline the design (Section 5.1) and implementation (Section 5.2) of the SituFont system.
+As summarised in Figure \ref{fig:system_implications} , we used these formative insights to design SituFont, a JITAI-inspired system that enhances readability by dynamically adjusting font parameters based on real-time contextual changes and user feedback.
+In the sections below, we outline the design (Section \ref{subsec:SituFont_design}) and implementation (Section \ref{subsec:SituFont_implementation}) of the SituFont system.